Price of Anarchy for Greedy Auctions: Preliminaries

+\paragraph{Combinatorial Auctions} The general combinatorial auction problem is defined by the feasibility constraint that no two allocations can intersect.
+Lehmann et al \cite{LOS-99} show that the (non-adaptive) greedy allocation rule with $r(i,S,v) = \frac{v}{\sqrt{|S|}}$ achieves a $\sqrt{2m}$ approximation ratio for CAs.

+\paragraph{Cardinality-restricted Combinatorial Auctions} In the special case that players' desires are restricted to sets of size at most $k$, the non-adaptive greedy algorithm with $r(i,S,v) = v$ is $k$-approximate assuming single-minded agents.
+This translates to a $(k+1)$ approximate algorithm for general (i.e. multi-minded) agents. \comment{ If $k \geq 2$ then this is a blocking allocation problem, and the first-price mechanism has a pure equilibrium and obtains a $(k+1)$ approximation at any pure equilibrium by Theorem \ref{thm.pureNE}. }

-In a unit-job profit-maximizing scheduling problem, the objects are unit length intervals within some prescribed release time and deadline.
-The standard greedy allocation rule yields a $3$-approximation for this problem \cite{MES-06}.
-In the unsplittable flow problem (UFP), we are given an undirected graph with edge capacities.
+\paragraph{Multiple-Demand Unsplittable Flow Problem} In the unsplittable flow problem (UFP), we are given an undirected graph with edge capacities.
 The objects are the edges, and each valuation function is such that agent $i$ has some value $v(s,t)$ for being given a path from $s$ to $t$.
-An allocation is feasible if no edge is included in more allocated paths than its edge capacity allows.
+Each agent additionally specifies a fractional demand $d_i \in [0,1]$ corresponding to a desired amount of flow to send along the given path.
+An allocation is feasible if the total allocated flow along each edge is no more than its capacity.
 Let $B$ be the minimum edge capacity.
 A primal-dual algorithm, which is an adaptive greedy allocation rule, obtains an $O(m^{1/(B-1)})$ approximation for any $B > 1$ \cite{BKV-05}.

-We note that many of the algorithms above are known to be incentive compatible given that agents are single-minded.
-However, it is known that for general valuations and some problems (eg. CAs), no incentive compatible greedy algorithms (of the form we consider) can obtain non-trivial approximation ratios \cite{BL-09}.
-We do not assume that agents are single-minded, and consider the game-theoretic properties of these (non-incentive-compatible) algorithms when each agent has a multitude of preferences.